 Buying a home: how to avoid the most common mistakes

-It’s worth knowing what to look out for – and what to avoid – when buying a home.
-Read our guide to find out what properties lenders don’t like and what problems to watch out for.
+It’s worth knowing what to look out for – and what mistakes to avoid – when buying a home.
+Read our guide to find out what property lenders don’t like and what problems to watch out for.

 A list of properties lenders don’t always like

-- Homes of unusual construction – Any building that isn’t of standard brick and mortar construction.
-There are still homes built of wattle and daub, cob, concrete or timber frames which can sometimes be covered with asbestos cement
+Homes of unusual construction - any building not of standard brick and mortar construction.
+There are still homes built of wattle and daub, cob, concrete or timber frames which can sometimes be covered with asbestos cement.

-- New build – lenders often value newly built properties lower than the asking price meaning you will have to have a larger deposit.
-The developer may offer special deals to help.
-See our affordable housing schemes section
+New build properties - lenders often value newly built properties lower than the asking price meaning you will have to have a larger deposit.
+The developer might offer special deals to help.
+See our affordable housing schemes section.

-- Brownfield sites – properties built on former industrial land can be difficult as they may be contaminated.
-Your solicitor will need to check the certificates to prove the property has been decontaminated
+Brownfield sites - properties built on former industrial land can be difficult as they might be contaminated.
+Your solicitor will need to check the certificates to prove the property has been decontaminated.

-- Character homes – converted lighthouses, windmills, schools and pubs may need a mortgage from a specialist lender
+Character homes - converted lighthouses, windmills, schools and pubs might need a mortgage from a specialist lender.

-Potential problems to look for when viewing a property
+Things to look for when buying a house

 Inside the property

-Check for problems that may be expensive to fix such as:
+Check for problems which might be expensive to fix, such as:

 - Missing roof tiles